-Student-Right-To-Know Graduation Rate Disclosure - University of Pittsburgh, Bradford Campus
+Student-Right-To-Know Graduation Rate Disclosure

-The graduation rate at the Bradford Campus of the University of Pittsburgh, calculated according to the U.S. Department of Education guidelines, is 45%.
+The graduation rate at the Bradford Campus of the University of Pittsburgh, calculated according to the U.S. Department of Education guidelines, is 47%.

 This Student-Right-to-Know (SRTK) Graduation Rate is described as follows:

 150% of the length of their program.
 For example, in regards to associate-seeking freshmen, this 150% measure describes students graduating from a two-year program

 - It is an average of the graduation rates of four freshman classes, with these being the most recent four classes for which the above 150% measure can be determined.

-Specifically, in regards to the SRTK graduation rate of 45%, it is based upon freshmen who entered in the fall terms of 2002, 2003, 2004, and 2005, with the 150% measure calculated as follows:
+Specifically, in regards to the SRTK graduation rate of 47%, it is based upon freshmen who entered in the fall terms of 2004, 2005, 2006, and 2007, with the 150% measure calculated as follows:

-- In regards to associate-seeking freshmen, it is based on the numbers of these students graduating in 2005, 2006, 2007, and 2008, respectively.
+- In regards to associate-seeking freshmen, it is based on the numbers of these students graduating in 2007, 2008, 2009, and 2010, respectively.

-- In regards to baccalaureate-seeking students, it is based on the numbers of these students graduating in 2008, 2009, 2010, and 2011, respectively.
+- In regards to baccalaureate-seeking students, it is based on the numbers of these students graduating in 2010, 2011, 2012, and 2013, respectively.

-Baccalaureate-Seeking Freshmen Entering in Fall 2005
+Baccalaureate-Seeking Freshmen Entering in Fall 2007

 The six-year graduation rate for first-time, full-time baccalaureate-seeking freshman, respective to the most recent entering class, that is those entering in Fall 2007 and then graduating by 2013, was 54%.